trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 # Prerequisites

-There is nothing more than you needed on first session : https://github.com/marigold-dev/training-dapp-1#memo-prerequisites.
+There is nothing more than you needed on first session: https://github.com/marigold-dev/training-dapp-1#memo-prerequisites.

 Get the code from the session 3 or the solution [here](https://github.com/marigold-dev/training-dapp-3/tree/main/solution).